pbelai/pbelai.github.io/public/2020-06-01-scraping-financial-statements-of-slovak-financial-entities/index.md

   x
 }
 </code></pre>
+<p>You might have noticed, that function <code>getTitleFinReport</code> also adds <code>type</code> column to the data.frame.
+Financial entities can do their bookkeeping in two different styles.
+Double-entry bookkeeping and simple bookkeeping.
+As we want to download both styles, we need to differentiate between them and save each of them to their respective database tables.
+As there is no field in the response, which would tell us, which type of bookkeeping is used, we derive it from the number of fields in the assets part of the JSON.</p>
-<p>And this is also pretty much it we only need to combine these functions and we are ready to save financial report into the database with the following function.</p>
+<p>And this is pretty much it.
+We only need to combine these functions and we are ready to save the financial report into the database with the following function.</p>
 <pre class="r"><code>appendFinancialReport &lt;- function(finReport) {
   .appendType &lt;-
     function(x, finReportTitle) {